Homelessness: Duty to refer

 Please provide as much information about the person and their situation as possible, to help us respond more effectively.

 Although a referral can be sent to any local authority in England, local authorities will usually prioritise referrals who have a local connection to their area.
-So it is recommended that you discuss which local authority they wish to be referred to with a service user first.
+So it is recommended that you first discuss with the service user which local authority they wish to be referred to.

-For more information about the duty to refer please see:
+For more information about the duty to refer see:

 Tell us about someone living on the streets